 1. Scrub Brush or Sponge

 This will be your primary cleaning tool.
-Choose a soft-bristled brush or a non-abrasive sponge for general cleaning.
+Choose a soft-bristled brush or a non-abrasive sponge for general bathroom cleaning.
 If you have a particularly tough stain, you may need a stiffer brush, but be careful on delicate surfaces like fiberglass and acrylic, as abrasive tools can cause scratches.
 A scrub brush with a long handle can also make it easier to reach corners without straining.

 2. Baking Soda